-- 1. In General.
+1. In General.
 This Supplement sets forth the procedures governing electronic filings in Vaccine Act cases.

-A Case Management/Electronic Case Files (CM/ECF) User Manual is available on the court's website-www.uscfc.uscourts.gov. - 2.
-Definitions.
-For purposes of this Supplement, the following definitions apply: - (a) "ECF System" means the court's system for electronic case filing; - (b) "ECF case" means any Vaccine Act case designated by the court as an electronic case in the ECF System; - (c) "Filing User" means an individual to whom the court has granted access to file documents electronically in the ECF System; - (d) "filing" means any document that is filed electronically in the ECF System; and - (e) "court" means the assigned judge or special master.
+2. Definitions.
+For purposes of this Supplement, the following definitions apply:

+- (a) "ECF System" means the court's online system for electronic case filing; - (b) "ECF case" means a Vaccine Act case designated by the clerk as an electronic case in which all filings in the case are made via the ECF System; - (c) "Non-ECF case" means a Vaccine Act case designated by the clerk as a pro se case in which the pro se litigant cannot be granted access to file documents electronically via the ECF System; - (d) "Filing User" means an individual to whom the court has granted access to file documents electronically via the ECF System; - (e) "filing" means any document that is filed electronically via the ECF System or via e-mail by a pro se litigant; and - (f) "court" means the assigned judge or the assigned special master.

 II.
-ELECTRONIC CASE DESIGNATION AND NOTICE
+CASE DESIGNATION AND NOTICE

-3. Scope.

-- (a) Newly Filed Cases.
-All newly filed Vaccine Act cases will be designated ECF cases except for cases involving prose litigants. - (b) Converted Cases.
-The court may convert a pending non-ECF case to an electronic case at any time. - 4.
-Notice to Counsel.
-The clerk will notify counsel that a Vaccine Act case has been designated an ECF case by filing a "Notice of Designation."
+- 3. Scope. - (a) In General.
+All newly filed Vaccine Act cases will be designated ECF cases except for cases involving pro se litigants. - (b) Pro Se Cases.
+All newly filed pro se Vaccine Act cases will be designated non-ECF cases.

+4. Notice.
+The clerk will notify counsel and pro se litigants that a Vaccine Act case has been designated an ECF case or a non-ECF case by filing a "Notice of Designation."

 III.
-ACCESS TO ECF SYSTEM; RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE
+ACCESS TO FILE DOCUMENTS VIA THE ECF SYSTEM; RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE